 Take an Assessment - Only If Needed

-Some students – for example, students who didn't complete grades 9-11 in a U.S. high school – may still need to take an assessment for English/ESL and Math.
+Some students – for example, students who didn't complete grades 9-11 in a U.S. high school – may still need to take an online assessment for English/ESL and Math.
 If this applies to you, you will see a notification when you check MyPortal.

 Report any AP Exam Scores or College Course Credit Earned - If Applicable